BenZed/benzed-ts/packages/presenter/markdown/03-templates.md

 When we imagine an asset as it exists on the Asset Manager right now, we can also describe the exact same thing with a folder.

 <!-- @Prompt -->
-Looking at good old *JV101_sq14_sc02* over here, what does it consist of?
+Looking at good old *JV101_sq14_sc02* over here, if it were a folder on the file system instead of an entry on the asset manager, what would it consist of?
 - A harmony folder, *NOT* a .zip.
 - A preview folder, with a couple of previews inside, a video, an image.
-- A *gears.json* file, which every template has.
-The *gears.json* file would contain any data that doesn't fit into a file by itself: `Priority`, `Episode`, etcetera.
+- A *gears.json* file, which would contain any data that doesn't fit into a file by itself: `Priority`, `Episode`, etcetera.

 <!-- @Section clear -->